 Government’s evaluation of the significant weaknesses or deficiencies

-Since a debriefing should be an informal dialogue, contractors are sometimes allowed to ask questions.
+Getting a FAR debriefing before filing a bid protest should be an informal dialogue, contractors are sometimes allowed to ask questions.
 However, the is a limit to what the government can tell you.
 The following is a summary of points that should be covered in an agency debriefing.

 - The overall evaluated cost price